401(k) Audit Package Checklist for Employers

-A 401(k) audit package checklist starts with one important correction: the package is not just the recordkeeper's portal export.
-For most plans, the full support file includes governing plan documents, recordkeeper and custodian reports, payroll registers, census and eligibility support, contribution tie-outs, and backup for loans and distributions.
+A 401(k) audit package checklist should cover more than the recordkeeper's portal export.
+For most plans, the support file needs governing plan documents, recordkeeper and custodian reports, payroll registers, census and eligibility support, contribution tie-outs, and backup for loans and distributions.
 That is what lets the auditor trace plan activity from plan terms to payroll activity to participant-level transactions.

 The recordkeeping burden is not optional.
 U.S. Department of Labor guidance on selecting an employee benefit plan auditor says plan administrators generally must maintain plan financial and other records, make many of them available to the auditor, and ensure the audit covers contributions, benefit payments, and participant accounts.
 In other words, the package has to do more than look complete.
 It has to support testing across the whole plan year.